Should a Woman Initiate the Emails in Online Dating?

 Guys,if you are interested in a woman,be a man and send her a message,all women like a man who is capable of being forthright and decisive.

-4. Arielle says:
+4. Arielle March 6, 2011

 What an interesting topic!
 As a woman who initiates emails in online dating, I was wondering how many other women out there prefer to take the lead and fire off that first email to potential guys of interest.
 Personally, I like the idea of initiating emails because it opens the door to more possibilities of connecting with someone who may otherwise not have discovered me.